-Sadly, this podcast isn’t yet available on Google Play Music as I am based in the UK, but hoping this will change soon.
+Sadly, this podcast isn’t yet available on Google Podcasts as I am based in the UK, but hoping this will change soon.

 I’d love you to be a guest on the podcast series.
 If you’re a ‘military spouse’ running your own business through the challenges of this military life and think that your story could inspire others then please get in touch.
 Tell me a little bit about your business and any interesting facts and I’ll get in touch.
 You can email me at email@example.com